ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 1,000 different religions.
 There are nearly as many
 males as females.
 The mean duration of human life
 is 28 years.
 One-fourth part of all children die before the
 age of seven years.
-The population of
+The population of the globe is esti
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_ladies-repository-a-monthly-periodical-devoted-to_1855-04_15_13&#0036;57/pct:22.201767,16.242938,33.762887,9.392655/600,/0/default.jpg"/>
 </td>